moccalotto/kaosrpg/index.md

 Characters advance by gaining and spending advancement points (AP).
 The GM chooses when APs awards are handed out.
-Each player should be awarded around 5 to 20 APs per hour of good roleplaying.
+Each player should be awarded around 5 to 20 APs per hour of good roleplaying, depending on how fast-paced you want your campaign to be.

+> **Note**:
+> Feel free to devise your own AP system.
+Here are some examples:
+> a) Characters get 1 APs per 10 GP they accumulate,
+> b) characters get 10-50 APs per relevant accomplishment, or
+> c) characters get 500 APs per milestone they reach.

 {% assign advances = site.data.advancement | sort: 'name' %}
 {% for item in advances %}